Cervical screening

 If no abnormal cell changes are found you will be invited for another test in 12 months’ time.

-If you continue to test positive for HPV for the duration of three annual cervical screening tests, you will be invited for further tests to check your cervix, even if you have no cell changes (colposcopy).
+If test positive for HPV at three annual cervical screening tests in a row, you will be invited for further tests to check your cervix, even if you have no cell changes (colposcopy).

 If you have high risk HPV and abnormal cell changes are found you will be referred to a specialist clinic at the hospital for a test called colposcopy.